robertpiosik/CodeWebChat/README.md

 ## Introduction

-**LLMs are brilliant, yet mindless pattern matchers.** Because they lack properties similar to mental models, they can't _imagine_ how the correct output should look like _before_ their context is filled with relevant files.
+**LLMs are brilliant, yet mindless pattern matchers.** Because they lack properties similar to mental models, they can't _imagine_ how the correct output should look like before their context is filled with relevant files.

-To mitigate this limitation, so-called _agentic_ tools ask you to prepare extensive markdown-based plans and feature descriptions, so the system based on a keyword matching (via _grep_ tool calling) can do a better job at automated context compilation.
+To mitigate this limitation, other, agentic tools ask you to prepare extensive markdown-based plans and feature descriptions, so the system based on a keyword matching (via _grep_ tool calling) can do a better job at automated context compilation.
 It's a time consuming, token-hungry hit-or-miss.

-**Code Web Chat proposes a mindful 🧠, aligned with true model's capabilities approach**—make the model guide itself with hand-picked files and straightforward instructions, not vague markdowns. **With it comes a big win**—as you work on a task your context becomes largely fixed (recently updated files and your changing instructions are always at the very end), therefore **cache is hit most of the time, making AI coding too cheap to meter!**
+**Code Web Chat proposes a mindful 🧠, aligned with model's true capabilities approach**—guide the model with context and task-focused instructions. **With it comes a big win**—because all recently updated files and your ever-changing instructions are always at the end of the prompt, **prompt cache is hit for most of its length, making AI coding too cheap to meter!**

-**This, combined with the latest generation of models** like Gemini 3.0 Flash and Pro which excel at long context understanding and diff correctness, **marks the new generation of AI coding tools**.

-**10X** the speed, **0.1X** the cost, and accuracy that can't get any better.

 ### **Context-first approach**

-Meet a simple **non-agentic workflow**—select files, enter instructions, and send message with your favorite chatbot or a model provider of choice.
+Meet a simple **_non-agentic_ workflow**—select files, enter instructions, and send message with your favorite chatbot or a model provider of choice.

 > [!TIP]
 > LLMs are pattern matchers—they love examples!
 Guide the model with context for production-grade code.